-Previously, Ms. Lucas served as a deputy chief of staff for strategic planning and initiatives for Governor Arnold Schwarzenegger and chief of staff to First Lady Maria Shriver.
-Ms. Lucas also served as deputy press secretary for Governor George Deukmejian, deputy treasurer for Tom Hayes, and California press secretary for President George H.W.
+Over her 30-year career, Ms. Lucas has held senior executive positions in both the public and private sectors.
+She served as deputy chief of staff for strategic planning and initiatives for Gov. Arnold Schwarzenegger and chief of staff to First Lady Maria Shriver.
+Ms. Lucas also served as deputy press secretary for Gov. George Deukmejian, deputy treasurer for state Treasurer Tom Hayes, and California press secretary for the 1988 presidential campaign of then-Vice President George H.W.
 Bush.
-She was also the global and public affairs practice leader for Porter Novelli, an international PR firm, after Porter Novelli acquired Nelson Communications Group, where she served as president and CEO for several years.
+She was the global and public affairs practice leader for Porter Novelli, an international PR firm, after Porter Novelli acquired Nelson Communications Group, where she served as president and CEO for several years.

 Ms. Lucas is a graduate of the University of Southern California’s School of Journalism.
-She and her husband, political satirist and former Bureau Chief of the San Francisco Chronicle, Greg Lucas, live in Sacramento.
+She lives in Sacramento with her husband, Greg Lucas, California’s State Librarian.

 Ms. Lucas was elected to the Board in August 2012.

-Mr. Mendonca founded McKinsey’s U.S. state and local public sector practice.
-For many years he led the Firm’s knowledge development efforts overseeing the McKinsey Global Institute and the Firm’s communications, which includes the McKinsey Quarterly.
-He served for a decade on the McKinsey Shareholder Council (its board of directors).
-Over the course of his career he helped dozens of government, corporate, and nonprofit clients solve their most difficult management challenges.
+He founded McKinsey’s U.S. state and local public sector consulting practice.
+He also oversaw their knowledge development, Chairing the McKinsey Global Institute and the Firm’s communications, including the McKinsey Quarterly.
+He served for a decade on the McKinsey Shareholder Council (its Board of Directors).
+He retired from McKinsey in 2014.

-Mr. Mendonca is the Chair of Children Now, co-Chair of California Forward, and founder and Chair of Fusecorps.
-He is the Chair Emeritus of the Bay Area Council and the Economic Institute of the Bay Area, and was vice-chair of the Stanford Graduate School of Business Advisory Council.
-He serves on the boards of New America, Western Governors University, The Committee for Economic Development, Common Cause, the Bay Area Science and Innovation Consortium, The Campaign for Business & Educational Excellence, The Educational Results Partnership, and the Super Bowl 50 Fund.
-He is a member of the Council on Foreign Relations, the Board of Trustees for Junior Statesmen of America and the Advisory Boards of QB3 and The Public Policy Institute of California.
+He was formerly the Chair of New America and Children Now, co-Chair of California Forward, and co-founder and Chair of Fusecorps.
+He was the Vice-Chair of Common Cause.
+He is the Chair Emeritus of the Bay Area Council and their Economic Institute, and was vice-chair of the Stanford GSB Advisory Council.
+He was a trustee at the Committee for Economic Development.
+He served on the boards of Fidelity Charitable, Western Governors University, UC Merced, The Educational Results Partnership, The College Futures Foundation, California Competes, The Opportunity Institute, Commonwealth Club, National Association of NonPartisan Reformers, and The Guardian.org.
+He is a member of the Council on Foreign Relations.
+He served on the Board of Trustees for Junior Statesmen of America, and the Advisory Boards of Y Analytics, QB3, the Haas Center at Stanford, Third Sector Capital, The CA Community College Chancellor’s Office, Measures for Justice, and the Public Policy Institute of California.